Soused herring: History

 This process of preparing herring (known as "gibbing") was developed in the Middle Ages by the Dutch.
 Herrings are caught between the end of May and the beginning of July in the North Sea near Denmark or Norway, before the breeding season starts.
 This is because herrings at this time are unusually rich in oils (over 15%) and their roe and milt have not started to develop.

 The brine used for Dutch soused herring has a much lower salt content and is much milder in taste than the German Loggermatjes.
 To protect against infection by nematodes of the genus Anisakis, European Union regulations state that fish should be frozen at −20 °C for at least 24 hours.
 In the modern day, soused herrings can therefore be produced throughout the year.

+The Dutch newspaper Algemeen Dagblad has for more than thirty years organized a competition whereby the quality of soused herring was evaluated.
+In 2017, there was a controversy over this competition, as an economist produced two working papers accusing the newspaper of biased testing.
+As a consequence, the competition was discontinued.
+Subsequently, statisticians have argued that the economist's claims relied on questionable statistics.

 Preparation

 Through a cut in the throat, the gills and part of the gullet are removed from the herring, eliminating any bitter taste.
 The liver and pancreas are left in the fish during the salt-curing process because they release enzymes essential for flavor.
-The herrings are then placed in the brine for approximately 5 days, traditionally in oak casks.
+The herrings are then placed in the brine for approximately five days, traditionally in oak casks.
 They require no further preparation after fillet and skin removal and can be eaten as a snack with finely sliced raw onion and pickles.

 As skin removal requires experience, fillets or double fillets should be attempted first.
 The soused herrings are silvery outside and pink inside when fresh, and should not be bought if they appear grey and oily.

 Whereas salt herrings have a salt content of 20% and must be soaked in water before consumption, soused herrings do not need soaking.